ShieldCoin/electrum-xsh3/README.rst

-Electrum-XSH - Lightweight Litecoin client
+Electrum-XSH - Lightweight SHIELD client
 ==========================================

-Electrum-XSH is a port of Electrum, the Bitcoin wallet, to Litecoin.
+Electrum-XSH is a port of Electrum, the Bitcoin wallet, to SHIELD.

 ::